software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > Exercise 5
 >
+> Plan the tasks for the first user story, "{{site.sprint_2_user_story_1}}".
+Read the Product Owner's Sprint Planning description regarding the user story again and split it into small coding tasks.
+Take a look at the exercise 11 to get some implementation tips.
+>
-> Create an issue for each task of the first user story, "{{site.sprint_2_user_story_1}}".
-You can use the tasks suggested in the [Sprint 2 planning](#%EF%B8%8F-sprint-2-planning) section, or plan your own tasks.
+> Create an issue for each task.
 Set the milestone as "Sprint 2".
 Add the issues to the Backlog project's "Sprint Backlog" column.

 {: .important-title }

 > Exercise 6
 >
 > Plan the tasks for the second user story, "{{site.sprint_2_user_story_2}}".
 Read the Product Owner's Sprint Planning description regarding the user story again and split it into small coding tasks.
-Take a look at the exercise 11 to get some implementation tips.
+Take a look at the exercise 12 to get some implementation tips.
 >
 > Create an issue for each task.
 Set the milestone as "Sprint 2".
 Add the issues to the Backlog project's "Sprint Backlog" column.